-Formal, meaning that they're planned and prepared before we step onto our set or location.
-We want to have a good idea of the purpose for our portraits, which informs everything about our plans to capture the right photo.
+Formal, meaning that they’re planned and prepared before we step onto our set or location.
+We want to have a good idea of the purpose of our portraits, which informs everything about our plans to capture the right photo.

 People want portraits for many reasons:

 Think about all the decisions you have to make just based upon the purpose of the photos.

 When you start thinking about your purpose for the photo, then a lot of your other decisions start to fall in line.
 You consider issues that you would’ve ignored if you just start snapping photos.

 Make Sure the Photographer and the Subject are on the Same Page

 Don’t underestimate the power of assumption.
 Nothing can screw up a collaboration for a portrait session faster than two people who assumed a different result from the day’s work.

 I mentioned the importance of photography goals in a previous episode of The Photo Flunky Show.
 One of my goals is to create a portfolio that I can show in a gallery.
 I chose athletic portraits for my topic with this portfolio.
 It’s a slow process and I knew it would take time.

 Last weekend, I had a portrait session with another athlete.
 She’s a fitness coach, a bodybuilder, a bikini competitor, and a kickboxing coach.
 She’s in the process of cutting out fat before another swimsuit competition, so this was a great time for both of us to collaborate on a shoot.

 Before we spoke, we each had different expectations of what this shoot was about.
 Had we not gone through a conversation to get on the same page, our wonderful portrait session probably would’ve been a disaster.